rock-core/rock-and-syskit/source/runtime_overview/index.html.md

 once.
 When we clicked `Process`, the two changes were processed _together_.
 That is, Syskit could understand that the intent was to stop an action and start a new one _at the same time_, which it handled as a transition.

-Syskit's execution engine acts as an **event loop**, in which all events that are received at the same time are processed _as if_ they happened at the exact same time.
+Generally speaking, Syskit's execution engine acts as an **event loop**, in which all events that are received at the same time are processed _as if_ they happened at the same time.

-So, what would have happened if we dropped the action first, and only then started `arm_cartesian_constant_control_def` ?
+What if we dropped the action first, and only then started `arm_cartesian_constant_control_def` ?
 Syskit would have applied the kill _first_ and then the start.
 We would have basically had the same effect than in [the video we just saw](#start_stop_video), with the arm falling uncontrolled.

-Now, what would have happened if instead we started `arm_cartesian_constant_control_def` and only then dropped the existing job ?
+What if we started `arm_cartesian_constant_control_def` and only then dropped the existing job ?

 <div class="fluid-video">